• Loading stock data...

 Nike claims it is in the “middle innings” of a large-scale turnaround.
 Investors, however, remain unconvinced and battered company shares Friday, extending a period of turmoil.

-The sports apparel and footwear giant reported late Thursday its fiscal second-quarter earnings that beat analyst expectations, including revenue of $12.4 billion, up 1%, and net income of $792 million, down 32% from the year prior.
+The sports apparel and footwear giant reported late Thursday its fiscal second-quarter earnings that beat analyst expectations, including revenue of $12.4 billion, up 1%, and net income of $792 million, down 32% from the year before.

 The results represented another step forward as Nike and its president and CEO Elliott Hill are continuing the company’s retooling, an often-painful process that has included several large rounds of staff reductions and multiple quarters of weak earnings.